-Specific recommended management considerations for Multi-Agency Coordinating Groups (MAC) at the national, geographic area, and sub-geographic area are provided in this section, but some of this information will not have the same utility for all participating agencies and organizations.
-Some of the practices and protocols listed here for consideration may only be acceptable for use by federal agencies and not by State and local governments.
-In other cases, more specific practices and protocols may be developed and implemented at local levels.
+Specific recommended management considerations for fire managers at the national, geographic area, and sub-geographic area are provided in this section.
+This information is also applicable to agency units and local levels although some of it will not have the same utility for all participating agencies and organizations.
+More specific practices and protocols may be developed and implemented at local levels.
 Strategic considerations of importance include, but are not limited the following points:

-6.1 MAC Strategic Considerations
+6.1 Strategic Considerations